Erskine, Renfrewshire: History

 Archaeological evidence states that agricultural activity took place within the area as far back as 3000 BC and it has been inhabited by humans since 1000 BC.
 The first recorded mention of Erskine is at the confirmation of the church of Erskine in 1207 by Florentius, Bishop of Glasgow.
 The land around the town was first part of the estate of Henry de Erskine in the 13th century.
 Sir John Hamilton of Orbiston held the estate in the 17th century until 1703 when it was acquired by the Lords Blantyre.
 By 1782 there were twelve houses and a church in Erskine.
 A new church was then built which is still in use today.
 An influx of workmen moved to the area during 1836-41 due to the construction of the Inverclyde railway line.
 In 1900 it passed into the ownership of William Arthur Baird, who inherited it from his grandfather, Charles Stuart, 12th Lord Blantyre.

 In the late 18th century, the town of Erskine was a hamlet.
 During this time, stone quays were constructed to support the Erskine Ferry to Old Kilpatrick and Dunbartonshire.
 This replaced the river ford which had been in place since medieval times.
 In light of increased industry and infrastructure in the surrounding area, it gradually became a village in the following century.
 The small church community grew to having 3,000 residents in 1961, when Renfrewshire County Council unveiled its "New Community" plan for the town's development which involved the Scottish Special Housing Association.

 The development began in 1971 with the building of both privately owned and rented accommodation which boosted the town's population by around 10,000.
 Having established itself as a thriving commuter town, the 1990s saw the building of larger and more expensive housing, aimed at more affluent property buyers.
 Due to apprehension about further expansion of the town, several proposals for further large housing developments have been rejected.
 This is largely because the town has only one secondary school.

 Geography

 The town expanded in the 1970s with the construction of housing association stock.
 Since that decade, considerable private housing developments have continued.
 As more private houses were built in the 1980s, Erskine started to become an attractive place to live due to location factors and accessibility to main roads and the M8 Motorway.
 Due to this there was a major boom in property development in the 80s and 90s.
 Most ex-and existing housing association stock are found in the Bargarran, North Barr and Park Mains areas of the town.
 Private housing is mostly found in the west part of the town, e.g. Garnieland, Flures Drive, Hawthorn, Parkvale, Parkinch, St. Annes, West Freelands.
-Many house builders that have been attracted to the area include Miller Homes, Avonside, L & C, Beazer, Cala, Kier and Tay Homes.

 The town borders a number of nearby settlements, some separated by a rural hinterland.